drakeapps/nginx-docker/README.md

 # Base nginx Docker image for Drake Apps

-This is a base nginx docker image used for multiple
+This is a base nginx docker image used for nearly all of my nginx deployments.

 ## Differences between this and base nginx:alpine